 Utilize Rate Alert Sites

 It is impossible to view every rate change that takes place whether it is airfare or room and board.
 Luckily for us, there are websites that will alert you of each rate change as long as you supply them with your email.
 Hotwire itself offers a Trip Watcher and so does Kayak.
 They will let you know the minute prices drop.
 The only kicker is that you do have to check your email often.
 Or be smart enough to set up an alert system through your email.
 Also consider checking their special Deals section that provides data about the cheapest hotel and airfare rates available at the moment.
-In addition, you can save by using Hotwire Coupons.
+In addition, you can save big by using Hotwire Coupons you can access through promo4event.
 Twitter is another unknown, yet great place to spot a flash sale on airfare.
 Pay attention to travel focused chats on Twitter as they can potentially increase your chances of spotting a flash sale.
 Twitter is a great place to find unadvertised sales saving you up to 60% off.
 Follow Twitter, OneTravel, Orbitz.com, Airfarewatchdog, and Getaroom.com closely to have a good chance of catching a price drop the moment it becomes available.

 No Deals During Holidays